MuncheeApp/token.munchee.io/README.md

 # Source code for token.munchee.io
-To deploy to Heroku , run the command
+Run this script and navigate to localhost:3000 to view the website

 ```javascript
 ./deploy.sh